What is ERP? Definition, Industry-Specific Uses & Examples

 ERP systems are designed to meet the specific needs of various industries.
 Each sector requires tailored modules that streamline its core business functions:

 - Retail: As brick-and-mortar stores merged with e-commerce and digital sales channels, consistent, integrated data became essential.
-Retailers use ERP for warehouse management, CRM, and inventory control—ensuring smooth operations across every channel.
+Retailers use ERP for warehouse management, CRM, and inventory control, keeping operations smooth across every channel.

 - Wholesale & Distribution: Wholesalers and distributors use ERP to manage complex supply chains, coordinate bulk purchasing, automate order fulfillment, and maintain real-time visibility across multiple warehouses and delivery routes.